abhishekjawali/ecs-fis/Readme.md

 ## Run the FIS experiments

 <details>
+<summary>Experiment 1: </summary>
-<summary>### Experiment 1: </summary>
+### Experiment 1:

-**What** : In this experiment, you will ensure that the containerized application running on Amazon ECS is designed in a fault tolerant way, so that even if an instance in the cluster fails, the application is still available.
+**What**: In this experiment, you will ensure that the containerized application running on Amazon ECS is designed in a fault tolerant way, so that even if an instance in the cluster fails, the application is still available.

 **How**: For injecting faults into the applications and AWS services, we will use the AWS Fault Injection Simulation (FIS) service.
 There are two steps in running AWS FIS experiments:
 a. **First step** is to create an experiment template, which instructs AWS FIS on what this experiment is about and against which resources the experiment will be run against.